tansongyang/js-prototype-chain-viewer/README.md

 # js-prototype-chain-viewer

-This project is meant to be an outlet for me to explore modern web development.
+This project is intended to be an outlet for me to explore modern web development.